matthewzimmer/trajectory-contact-networks/README.md

 # Instructions

 The goal of this task is to process GPS trajectory data with time information, create contact networks from it and summarize properties of these networks.
-The task is to be completed in 72 hours (3 days) and solutions should be submitted to pbogdanov@albany.edu (see the sections below for details.)

 ### 1 From trajectories to networks
 #### 1.1 Trajectories and their intersection